11 Accessing Data

 geom_col()

-We import data with the get_acs() function and then pipe this directly into ggplot.
-We put states (which use the variable NAME) on the y axis and median age (estimate) on the x axis.
-A simple geom_col() creates the bar chart, shown in Figure 11.4.
+After importing the data with the get_acs() function, the ggplot() function pipes it directly into ggplot.
+States (which use the variable NAME) will go on the y-axis, and median age (estimate) will go on the x-axis.
+A simple geom_col() creates the bar chart shown in Figure 11.3.

 Making Population Maps with the geometry Argument

-Kyle Walker, the creator of tidycensus, also created the tigris package for working with geospatial data.
+In addition to co-creating tidycensus, Kyle Walker created the tigris package for working with geospatial data.
 As a result, these packages are tightly integrated.
 Within the get_acs() function, you can set the geometry argument to TRUE to receive both demographic data from the Census Bureau and geospatial data from tigris:

 variables = "B01002_001",